 Small Coffee has a responsive, client-services oriented approach, and our proposals are never cookie-cutter in design.
 By examining your specific needs, we develop customized PR and marketing strategies that will help increase your brand awareness and sales.
 Small Coffee works out of Hunt, Gather's office and is a proud member of the East Austin collective.

-Equipped with a decade of journalism experience, a Media Management certificate and a MA in Interactive Publishing from Northwestern, Clarisa Ramirez has been helping people effectively grow their businesses by planning and executing successful marketing strategies since 2013.
+Equipped with a decade of journalism experience, a Media Management certificate and an MS in Interactive Publishing from Northwestern, Clarisa Ramirez has been helping people effectively grow their businesses by planning and executing successful marketing strategies since 2013.
 Clarisa is also a Lecturer in Marketing for St. Edward's Bill Munday School of Business.

 Stef Atkinson is a designer, photographer, and brand consultant living in the rad city of Austin.
 She spends her days creating in a variety of mediums, including photography, graphic design, printmaking and watercolor.
 She has worked for several nonprofits as a designer and brand consultant in both Nashville and Austin, specializing in print design and production.
 She most recently worked as Design Manager at fair trade fashion company Raven + Lily.